sgangaprasath/ScissorMechanism2026/README.md

 The work investigates the equilibrium shapes of a slender elastica under gravity when augmented with **intrinsic sensing and distributed actuation**.
 The feedback strategy is modeled via convolution with Gaussian kernels, and both **local** and **nonlocal** sensing/actuation regimes are considered.

 ---
+## Reference

+If you use these notebooks, please cite:

+> Mohanraj, A. & Prasath, S. G. (2026). *Morphing of and writing with a scissor linkage mechanism*. arXiv:2509.XXXXX